wires/degraphmalizer/README.md

 The degraphmalizer is an Elastic Search plugin that can extract graph structure from your documents and use it to add computed attributes to your documents.

+Computed attributes?
+Yes, the graph knows "global" structure about your index and you can add some of this global structure to your documents.
+For instance you could add a "in-degree" attribute that would tell you how many incoming links there are to this document.

+You can also ask the graph questions like: give me all document that reference this document.
+Then from those documents you can extract some information and store this in a computed attribute.
+The /degraphmalized/ will keep this information up to date.

+(using MVCC / eventual consistency model)

+# An example

 A typical example probably makes this more clear:

 Suppose we have two parties, Alice and Bob.
 Alice has an index of authors and